rashmoni/Natflix-frontend-1/README.md

 The video page takes the video code sent from the play button or episode item inside the modal detail and opens a YouTube video corresponding to the video code.

 ![](public/readme-images/diagram-4.png)

+# Tech stack

+## Frontend

+- Webpack: The bundler that compiles and handle the different files on the project.
+All its configuration is created automatically when we started the project using the `npx create-react-app --typescript` template.
+- React v18: Our framework to build the User Inteface.
+We are coding using functional components to break the app down into smaller pieces and using React's Context API to handle global state management.
+- TypeScript v4: Our coding language in the frontend to write the logic.
+Used primarily to enable strong data typing in the frontend by using interfaces and ennumerators.
+- CSS v3: Pure CSS without pre-proccesors like SASS, post-processors like PostCSS, or even frameworks like Bootstrap.
+The intention is to avoid adding additional setup steps just for the graphic design.

+## Backend
+Space for Roberto to add similar information about Postman to debug the API, SpringBoot to create the API's.
+Java the main backend language, S2 to host the server and everything else, even the OS if S2 needs it.